Active Substance: agomelatine

 What is Valdoxan used for?

-Valdoxan is used to treat major depression in adults.
+Valdoxan is used to treat major depression in adults below 75 years of age.
 Major depression is a condition in which patients have mood disturbances that interfere with their everyday life.
 Symptoms often include deep sadness, feelings of worthlessness, loss of interest in favourite activities, sleep disturbances, a feeling of being slowed down, feelings of anxiety and changes in weight.

 The medicine can only be obtained with a prescription.